allu3-4/allu3-4/README.md

 ## 👋

-Developing Python and SQL skills as a personal interest, aiming to broaden my skill set beyond my studies.
+Learning Python and SQL  as a personal interest, wanting to broaden my skill set beyond my studies.

-Currently collaborating on a data-driven website for Finnish Liiga hockey that leverages statistical models and AI to generate predictions for bettors.
+Currently collaborating on a data-driven website for Liiga, Finlands top hockey league, that leverages statistical models and AI to generate predictions for bettors.

 ---